snowkidind/txTheRipper/README.md

 It does not calculate state differences, and expects you to have an accessible archive node at the ready to further parse database results.

-here is an example where an account of interested is provided and the transactions related to that account are returned:
+here is an example where an account of interested is provided and all of the transactions related to that account are returned:

 ```